Skip to Content

 2. Click Regenerate Secret

-3. Copy new secret
+3. Copy the new secret

 4. Update your server